The Berlin Wall Fell On November 9, 1989.

 How did the Berlin Wall fall?

-Over thirty years ago, on November 9, 1989, the Berlin Wall, a symbol of the cold war and the iron curtain, fell.
+And so on November 9, 1989, the Berlin Wall, a symbol of the cold war and the iron curtain, finally fell.

-Meanwhile, the world continues to discsuss the building of new walls.
+Meanwhile, the world continues to build new walls.